 He delivers fresh pastries at your door

-Antonis Selekos, pastry chef at Funky Gourmet, takes advantage of the free pandemic time making sweets and delivering them directly at your doorstep.
+Antonis Selekos, pastry chef at Funky Gourmet, is making fresh sweets and delivering them directly at your doorstep.
 Are you interested in some panettone?

 - How did you decide to get into pastry making?